OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 In this lab, you will learn how to post messages to Office 365 Groups using incoming webhooks.
 To illustrate using a real world scenario, you will also build an application that receives Github notifications from your favorite repos and post them as connector messages to your Office 365 group.

+## Get an Office 365 developer environment
+To complete the exercises below, you will require an Office 365 developer environment.
+Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.

 **Pre-requisites**
 ------------------

- 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
-If you do not have one, the lab for O3651-7 Setting up your Developer environment in Office 365 shows you how to obtain a trial.

- 2. For Exercise 1, use tools like Fiddler, Postman or Curl to post a JSON payload to the group's webhook URL.
+1. For Exercise 1, use tools like Fiddler, Postman or Curl to post a JSON payload to the group's webhook URL.
 This exercise will use www.Hurl.it to post JSON message.
 You may also use the Connector sandbox to complete this exercise.

- 3. For Exercise 2, you must have Visual Studio 2015 with Update 1 installed.

 **Environment Prep**
 ---------